-The establishment of a community vision provides the groundwork for the completion of more comprehensive planning, financial modeling and necessary engineering design work.
+The establishment of a community vision provides the groundwork for the completion of more comprehensive planning, financial modeling, and necessary engineering design work.
 Your eventual direction is dependent on your vision.

-As you enter this next phase it is imperative that you’ve clarified your community’s vision and goals, you’ve achieved buy in and established partnerships with key stakeholders, and you’ve tapped economic development advocates.
+As you enter this next phase it is imperative that you’ve clarified your community’s vision and goals, you’ve achieved buy-in and established partnerships with key stakeholders, and you’ve tapped economic development advocates.
 Once your community champions are on board, start to formulate teams from both the private sector and public departments, including IT, utilities, streets and traffic, and public works to complete key, technical next steps:

 - Create network design alternatives: As you investigate all alternatives for your network, you must get the technology right in order to get the budget right.
-Software designed networks can create unique opportunities.
+Software-designed networks can create unique opportunities.
 And, it pays to utilize the accuracy of GIS mapping over simpler tools such as Google Maps.

 - Thumbs up; thumbs down: To develop a network for potential broadband services you must assess the regulatory environment from your town hall to the state capital.
 Make sure your vision is aligned to city council priorities.
-Pull in legal and technical consultation that can help you traverse the telecommunications regulatory environment associated with municipal broadband issues.
+Pull in legal and technical consultation that can help you traverse the telecommunications regulatory environment associated with municipal broadband capacity issues.

 - Develop sound business models: In the end, will this be public policy only?
 Are public/private partnerships the better option?
-Your models must include all funding opportunities and look at options which may generate revenue immediately.
+Your models must include all funding opportunities and look at options that may generate revenue immediately.
 By this point, you should understand the community’s appetite for service and its willingness to take on costs and risks in the pursuit of improved broadband services.